the-glenlivet-distillery

 Sherry butts

 Made from European oak, ex-sherry butts impart notes of rich dried fruits, chocolate, spice, and coffee.
-We used such casks for ageing The Glenlivet 15 Year Old Single Cask Sherry Butt.
-The result is a scotch which is long and fruity with a gentle yet spicy finish.
-It is dark gold in colour and has an interesting nose of sweet citrus clementines, strawberry jam, gingerbread, plums, and smooth chocolate.
+We used such first-fill casks for ageing The Glenlivet 10 Year Old Single Cask Butt.
+The result is a scotch which is long and dry with a gentle yet spicy finish.
+It is dark gold in colour and has an interesting nose of dark chocolate, poached pears and red berry compote.

 Rum casks